 State law and regulation requires the District to adopt a data security and privacy policy that complies with Part 121 of the Regulations of the Commissioner of Education and aligns with the NIST Cyber Security Framework.
-The Contractor represents and warrants that it will comply with the District's data security and privacy policy and other applicable policies.
+The Contractor represents and warrants that it will comply with the District's data security and privacy policy and other applicable policies that are provided to the Contractor in writing.